 Tasmania has remarkable geological diversity and more than a century's history as a significant minerals producer.
 The State exports ores and concentrates of iron, copper, lead, zinc, tin, high-grade silica and tungsten.
 The total value of mining and metallurgical production in Tasmania was $1.82 billion in 2016/17.
 The mineral extraction and processing sector is Tasmania's largest export industry and accounts for more than 50 per cent of mercantile exports.

-Tasmania has six large operating mines, including long-term producers Mount Lyell (copper, gold, silver), Rosebery (zinc, lead, gold, copper, silver) and Savage River (magnetite, which is converted into iron ore pellets at Port Latta).
+Tasmania has three large operating mines, including long-term producers Rosebery (zinc, lead, gold, copper, silver), Savage River (magnetite, which is converted into iron ore pellets at Port Latta) and the Renison Joint Venture a major Tin producer.
 A number of proposed projects are also in various stages of development.